By the time I got to Lisbon, I was an expert on trains and train stations in Portugal. I definitely knew the drill.

 If you are on your way to one of Portugal’s fantastic beaches or on a road trip through Europe or flying for instance to Cape Verde, chances are that you have to fly TAP.
 Aaccording to my experience, it is a pretty flighty – no pun intended – airline.
 Hence you better be prepared for a stopover in Lisbon.

-Obviously, as almost any other city Lisbon has far more to offer than you can squeeze in 24 hours.
+Obviously, as almost any other city, Lisbon has far more to offer than you can squeeze into 24 hours.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.